-- 1. Commercial Business (Overdraft) Facility to a maximum value of \$500,000. - 2.
+- 1. Commercial Business (Overdraft) Facility to a maximum value of \$500,000 which was not utilised at balance date. - 2.
 Lease liabilities are secured by the underlying leased assets.

-Both facilities are secured by a Registered First Company Debenture charge from Bendigo Telco Limited in its own right.
+Both facilities are secured by:

-3. Business Loans, with the following conditions:
+- a Registered First Company Debenture charge from Bendigo Telco Limited in its own right; and - General Security Deeds over all present and after acquired property of Bendigo Telco Limited and its subsidiaries. - 3.
+Business Loans, with the following conditions: